-Understanding your prescription can be a real hassle.
-We’re going to simplify it, so all you have to worry about is finding the right set of frames.
+Getting your head around your prescription doesn’t have to be a hassle.
+We’re here to simplify it, so all you have to worry about is finding the right set of frames.

-It’s handy to know that you can’t use your contact lens prescription when ordering new glasses, since they require different measurements.
+It’s handy to know that you cannot use your contact lens prescription when ordering new glasses, since they sit directly on the eye and require different measurements.

-Myopia is commonly known as nearsightedness.
-People with myopia can typically see well enough to read a book and look at a computer screen, but struggle to see objects from far away.
-It’s caused by the eye being too long from front to back, so the eye lens doesn’t focus images on the retina (the light-sensitive tissue in the back of the eye), but in front of it.
-It can lead to headaches and eyestrain.
-Myopia is indicated with a minus (-) on your prescription.
+Myopia is commonly known as nearsightedness and people with it struggle to see objects from far away.
+It’s caused by the eye growing too long from front to back, so the lens focuses in front of the retina (the light-sensitive tissue in the back of the eye), instead of on it, causing blurry vision.

-Hyperopia, known as farsightedness, is a common type of refractive error where distant objects can be seen more clearly than objects that are close by.
-People can experience hyperopia in different ways - some people don’t even notice it, especially when they’re young.
-For those with significant hyperopia, objects can look blurry at any distance.
-Hyperopia is indicated with a plus (+) on your prescription.
+Known as farsightedness, hyperopia is a common type of refractive error where distant objects can be seen more clearly than objects that are close by.
+Some people don’t even notice it, especially when they’re young, but for those with significant hyperopia, objects can look blurry at any distance.

 Astigmatism is a common condition that causes blurred vision.
 It occurs when the cornea (the clear layer that forms the front of the eye) is irregularly shaped, or sometimes due to the curvature of the lens inside the eye.